 Industry Analysis & Industry Trends

-A dramatic health kick has transformed the Fast Food Services industry over the past five years.
-While revenue is forecast to rise by an annualised 0.7% over the five years through 2014-15, this weak growth is largely due to poor performance in 2010-11 and 2011-12.
+Consumer health awareness has transformed the Fast Food Services industry over the past five years.
+While revenue is forecast to rise by 2.4% annualised over the five years through 2015-16, the industry struggled during 2010-11 and 2011-12 as sales declined.
 Industry demand has been affected by increased consumer awareness about the nutritional content of fast food and a conscious effort by consumers to choose healthier options.
 Industry operators have responded with the introduction of a range of healthier, premium choices with less fat, sugar and salt.
 This change in consumer preferences has also led to an influx of new operators offering higher quality fast-food options.
-Industry revenue is forecast to post solid growth over 2014-15, rising by 2.7% to total $15.6 billion... purchase to read more
+Industry revenue is forecast to grow over 2015-16, rising by 0.8% to total $14.8 billion... purchase to read more